eikonomega/django-notification-system/docs/management_commands.rst

                 from django.contrib.auth import get_user_model
                 from django.utils import timezone

-                from django_notification_system.models import UserTarget, Notification
+                from django_notification_system.models import UserInNotificationTarget, Notification

                 User = get_user_model()

                 user = User.objects.get(first_name="Eggs", last_name="Benedict")

-                # Let's assume this user has 3 UserTarget objects, one for Expo, one for Twilio and
+                # Let's assume this user has 3 UserInNotificationTarget objects, one for Expo, one for Twilio and
                 # one for Email.
-                user_targets = UserTarget.objects.filter(
+                user_targets = UserInNotificationTarget.objects.filter(
                     user=user)

                 # We'll loop through these targets and create a basic Notification for each one.